 The device may also be used in the drive stun mode.
-This can be done when the cartridge is loaded, the unit is pressed firmly onto an appropriate area such as the abdominal region, hips or legs and the arc switch is pressed.
+This can be done when the cartridge is attached or removed and the unit is pressed firmly onto an appropriate area such as the abdominal region, hips or legs.
 Drive stuns shall only be used when the Officer feels, based on the totality of the circumstances, he/she is justified.
 It is important to note that when the device is used without deploying the probes, it is:

-- (a) Primarily a pain compliance tool due to the lack of probe spread. - (b) Minimally effective compared to conventional cartridge-type deployments. - (c) More likely to leave marks on the subject's skin. - (d) Subject to the same deployment (use) guidelines and restrictions as those of the cartridge deployments.
+- (a) Primarily a pain compliance tool due to the lack of probe spread. - (b) Minimally effective compared to conventional cartridge-type deployments. - (c) More likely to leave marks on the subject's skin.